zgelam0xb/AT_Prediction/README.md

 ---

 ## Data statement
-We relied on high-quality local predictors when available; otherwise, European or global products were used.
+We relied on high-quality local predictors when available; otherwise, publicly available products were used.
 Please check the paper for details.
 CML data is not publicly available and was made available upon request from the CML Association.

 ---